-Scott Purk Now: Where is Margaret Purk's Husband Today?
-Is He in Jail?
+Scott Purk: Where is Margaret Purk's Husband Now?

 Scott David Purk was a free man, living in a beautiful home in Uniondale Road, Stow, Ohio, with his wife and two teenage children back in 2009.
 From the looks of it, he had moved on from the tragedy of his past – of losing his first wife, Margaret, and their child, to “suicide.”
 However, that all changed in March of that year, almost exactly 24 years after Margaret’s death, as his home caught on fire.
 When authorities responded to the fire call, they had all but forgotten about Margaret, that is, until Scott himself made a throwaway remark about her death to a police officer.
 They were watching his house burn down at this point, so the comment, of course, struck the officer as strange.

-As the officials began an investigation about the arson, Scott became their prime suspect.
+As the officials began an investigation into the arson, Scott became their prime suspect.
 And, a year later, he was arrested on that charge.
-This indictment came after he set fire to a nearby Berger Avenue duplex, in a failed attempt to throw the detectives off of his scent and to play it off as if there was a serial arsonist on the loose.
+This indictment came after he set fire to a nearby Berger Avenue duplex in a failed attempt to throw the detectives off of his scent and to play it off as if there was a serial arsonist on the loose.
 Later on, it was revealed that Scott had started the fire in his home to collect insurance money.
-With that, and other red-flags, his out-of-place comment about Margaret’s suicide was also questioned, and thus, the police department requested that her death be re-examined.
+With that and other red flags, his out-of-place comment about Margaret’s suicide was also questioned, and thus, the police department requested that her death be re-examined.
 As that came into play and it became evident that she was murdered, Scott was looked into further.

 During the 2015 murder trial, it was revealed that Scott had killed his first wife by putting his knee on her back and then yanking the belt that he had placed around her neck until she was almost dead.
 The knee was there to hold her in place.
 He strangled Margaret until she couldn’t breathe anymore, not caring for their child, and then, before calling the authorities, dragged her away and set the scene in such a way that it looked as if she had killed herself.
 He admitted to using a belt, a rope, and one of her bras when he was asked about the markings on her body.
 In the end, the jury of eight men and four women found Scott guilty of both the charges against him and sentenced him to life in prison, with a possibility of parole after 18 years.

 We should mention that while this trial was going on, Scott was already behind bars, serving a 28-year sentence after he pleaded guilty in 2013 to the felony charges related to the two arsons he committed.
 These included attempted aggravated murder, aggravated arson, insurance fraud, disrupting public services, and child endangerment.
-Therefore, to this date, Scott Purk, at the age of 58, is in prison, at the Pickaway Correctional Institution, where he will stay till at least 2057, because that is when he will be eligible for parole.
-Scott was charged and hence convicted, with only Margaret’s slaying, and not of their unborn child’s, as, in 1985, when their death’s transpired, they would not have been considered separate crimes.
+Therefore, to this date, at the age of 61, Scott is incarcerated at the minimum-medium-security Pickaway Correctional Institution, where he will stay till at least March 2050 since that is when he will be eligible for parole.
+Scott was arrested, charged, tried, and convicted with only Margaret’s slaying and not of their unborn child’s because when they were actually killed back in 1985, they would not have been considered separate crimes.

 Read More: Where Is Margaret’s Brother Now?